Tiffany Fallon

-Tiffany Fallon (born May 1, 1974 in Fort Lauderdale, Florida) is an American model.
+Tiffany Nicole Fallon (born May 1, 1974) is an American model.
 In 2004, she was photographed by Stephen Wayda for Playboy and was named Playmate of the Month for December.
 She was also named Playmate of the Year for 2005.

 Career

 In addition to her work with Playboy, Fallon was a cheerleader for the Atlanta Falcons.
 Prior to that, she worked as a flight attendant.

 Personal life

 Fallon is of Irish-American descent.
 She was Homecoming Queen and senior Class President at her high school where she played volleyball, soccer and ran track.
 She was Miss Georgia in 2001 and also 2nd-runner up for Miss USA in 2001.
 She has a degree in sports management from Florida State University.

-Fallon married Joe Don Rooney of the country singing group Rascal Flatts on April 23, 2006, and she lives in Brentwood, Tennessee.
-On May 31, 2008, Fallon gave birth to their first child, son Jagger Donovan Rooney.
-On September 7, 2010, their daughter, Raquel Blue, was born.
-On September 29, 2014, their third child, daughter Devon Olivia, was born.
-She and Joe Don separated in 2022.
+Fallon married Joe Don Rooney, the lead guitarist of country music band Rascal Flatts on April 23, 2006, and she lives in Brentwood, Tennessee.
+They have three children.
+She and Rooney separated in 2021.
+The divorce was finalized in 2023.